 - The pitch of sleeves is off and the arms are too narrow, which puts a strain on the sleeves and does not give Bond the full range of motion that he needs.
 I corrected the sleeve pitch and widened the arms.

-- The left sleeve is too short and does not show shirt cuff, which is necessary to give visual balance to the jacket and protect the ends of the jacket’s sleeves.
+- The left sleeve is too long and does not show shirt cuff, which is necessary to give visual balance to the jacket and protect the ends of the jacket’s sleeves.
 I shortened the left sleeve a quarter of an inch.

 The following are the fit problems with the trousers and the changes that were made: